cristidragomir97/arduino-block/README.md

 Upon runtime, the block pulls the repository found at `REPO`, compiles the skecth for the board you have set with `ARDUINO_FQBN`, and flashes it to `SERIAL_PORT` using `avrdude`

+This block assumes your board is connected via a USB-to-UART bridge like `FT232H` or `CH340`.
+If you wish to use the RaspberryPi/Jetson native UART, you need to connect the boards reset pin to a pin on the RPi GPIO header and set the `RESET_PIN` variable.

+Additionally, for easy debugging, if `MONITOR_BAUD` is set, arduino-block will open a serial monitor once flashing is done.

 ## Variables

 | Variable | Description | Example |